Ferryville Ordinance Chapter 7

 (2) Continued violations

-Each day in which any violation is continued beyond the aforesaid notice time limit shall be deemed a
+which any violation is continued beyond the aforesaid notice time limit shall be

 (3) Liability to the Village for losses